r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang17/README.txt

 this area will not be updated.
 It still contains check logs for packages which have been archived before or on that date.

+2024-02-03: also used to record (direct) installation and check failures not seen with fedora-gcc checks.

 Tests as for the main fedora-clang checks but using LLVM pre-17 including flang-new as the Fortran compiler.
 Other details as for